toddaustin07/Edge-ONVIF-Driver/README.md

 ## Controls screen
 ### Main section
-- Motion sensor: state of motion (active/inactive)
+- **Motion sensor**: state of motion (active/inactive)

-- Motion Events: switch to turn on or off motion event processing
+- **Motion Events**: switch to turn on or off motion event processing

 ### Info section
-- Status:  a text field showing the most recent status of the connection with the camera
+- **Status**:  a text field showing the most recent status of the connection with the camera
-- ### Camera Connection Status

-- Info:  a table of values retrieved from the camera showing various camera configuration values
+- **Info**:  a table of values retrieved from the camera showing various camera configuration values
-- Refresh:  a button used to force a re-initialization with the camera
+- **Refresh**:  a button used to force a re-initialization with the camera

 ## Settings screen